Robust Utility Maximization with Intractable Claims under Distributional Ambiguity: A Random Distributionally Robust Optimization Approach: Numerical results

 Figure~\ref{fig:convergence} illustrates the convergence behavior of Algorithm~\ref{Algo_IPGMSA}, evaluated using the objective value $J^{(i)} := f(\mbf{x}^{(i)}, \bm{\gamma}^{(i)}; \theta, \mbf{p}, \bm{\nu}_0)$ and the residual norm $\nm{\mbf{x}^{(i)}-\mbf{x}^{*}}$, where $(\mbf{x}^{(i)}, \bm{\gamma}^{(i)})$ denote the iterates at step $i$, and $\mbf{x}^*$ is the final numerical solution.
 The plots confirm the convergence of both the decision variable and the value function.

 Figure~\ref{fig:eta_theta} illustrates the correspondence between the parameters $\eta$ and $\theta$ in the RDRO and penalized RDRO problems, respectively.
 According to Theorem~\ref{THM_eta_theta_duality}, they satisfy the relation $\eta = \mc{R}_2(\bm{\gamma}_{\theta}^*)$.
 As the penalty parameter $\theta$ increases, the penalized formulation enforces a stronger penalty on the divergence term, corresponding to a smaller tolerance $\eta$ in the original constraint-based formulation.
+This correspondence, which is only implicitly established in the theoretical analysis, provides a principled way to select $\theta$ from a given $\eta$, thereby complementing the theoretical results and guiding numerical implementation.

 Figure~\ref{fig:eta_value_c} shows the dependence of the optimal value function $J^c(\eta)$ on the ambiguity tolerance $\eta$.
 As $\eta$ increases, representing greater allowable model misspecification, the decision-maker adopts a more conservative strategy, resulting in a lower expected utility.
 Moreover, the rate of decline in $J^c(\eta)$ diminishes with increasing $\eta$, suggesting a decreasing marginal impact of further enlarging the ambiguity set.